 Root Canal Treatment

 Root canal therapy is needed when the nerve of a tooth is affected by infection or decay.
-In order to save the tooth, the pulp (the living tissue inside the tooth), nerves, bacteria, and any decay are removed and the resulting space is filled with special, medicated, dental materials, which restore the tooth to its full function.
+When a root canal is conducted at Thurston Oaks Dental, the dentist will remove the pulp of the tooth, which is the living tissue inside of the tooth.
+The material that makes up the pulp involves everything needed for the growth of a tooth, including nerves, blood vessels, and connective tissue.
+Bacteria, and any decay are removed and the resulting space is filled with special, medicated, dental materials, which restore the tooth to its full function.

 • Infection or abscess have developed inside the tooth or at the root tip.

 • Decay has reached the tooth pulp (the living tissue inside the tooth).

 Having a root canal done saves a tooth that would otherwise die and have to be removed.
 Extracting (pulling) a tooth could ultimately be more costly and cause significant problems for adjacent teeth as well as loss of bone where the tooth was removed.

 While root canal therapy can be successful, it is not guaranteed.
 It is very important to have a permanent restoration (usually a crown) placed within 30 days of the root canal.
 If a permanent restoration is not placed, the tooth can further decay to the point where the root canal must be redone or, worse, the tooth must be removed.